spark01217/project/README.md

 ## Codes for Preprocessing Data ##
 - In the "web_scrapping" folder, please run "scrape_by_neighborhood" to scrape median home price data from Trulia.
 - Then, run the below files to clean the raw datasets in the "raw_file" folder.
   - clean_crime.py
   - clean_income_data.py
   - clean_med_sale_data.py
   - clean_school.py
   - cta.py

+  All preprocessed data goes to the "django_ui/search/data" folder.